frida/frida-website/_i18n/en/_docs/stalker.md

 ## Emitting events

-Events are one of the key outputs of the stalker engine.
+Events are one of the key outputs of the Stalker engine.
 They are emitted by the following functions.
 Their implementation again is quite self-explanatory:

 * `gum_exec_ctx_emit_call_event()`